sbdarijit/category-performance-report/README.md

 🛒 E-Commerce Category Performance Analysis (YOY 2024 vs 2023)

-This project replicates a real weekly Category Performance Reporting workflow similar to those used within ecommerce businesses like Flipkart, Myntra and Amazon, etc.
+This project simulates the same reporting system I used to run weekly in my previous role as a Junior Data Analyst, nwhere I generated weekly commercial performance summaries used by leadership to evaluate category contribution and drive business decisions.

 The goal is to analyze sales, profit and margin performance across 13 product categories and 35 cities, and compare results Year-over-Year (2024 vs 2023).

 --------------------------------------------------------------------------------------------------------------------------------